 Annual Summer Conference in Pequot Lakes, MN.
 Numerous letters of support and testimonials had been collected and were shared in recognition of this milestone.
 2010 Statewide Task Force: Leading up to this task force, there had been major turnover in college presidents and presidents had been experiencing increasing pressure to evaluate all programs, especially high cost programs.
 Beginning in 2009, a 25-member task force addressed three areas: Resource and Partnership Development, The FBM Database, and Curriculum & Program Design.
 The top five recommendations moved forward to the System Office and the college presidents for further action.

-2012 Time of Change: By 2012, management programs and Regional Deans were under extreme pressure to change and had experienced significant stress as system leadership worked to manage funding scenarios.
-College presidents deemed that the current Regional Dean structure was no longer viable and steps needed to be considered for future leadership.
+BUILDING AWARENESS 2012 Time of Change: By 2012, FBM programs, Regional Deans, and the State Director were under extreme pressure to change and had experienced significant stress as system leadership worked to manage funding scenarios.
+College presidents deemed that the current State Director and Regional Dean structure was no longer perceived as viable and steps needed to be considered for future leadership.
 Centers of Excellence existed in MnSCU for other industry sectors, which made an Agriculture Center a real possibility.
-In 2012 the Southern Center was established in Mankato and in 2014, the Northern Center MINNESOTA STATE Agricultural Centers of Excellence (AgCentric) was established in Staples.
+In 2012 the Southern Center was established in Mankato and in 2014, the Northern Center (AgCentric) was established in Staples.
 The Directors of these Centers would lead future efforts in the Farm Business Management program.
 2015 Sustain and Grow: With ongoing changes in college leadership and the resulting loss of institutional memory, critical steps were needed to support FBM.
-After several years of funding challenges in the system, legislative support came through the Minnesota Department of Agriculture in the form of challenge grants managed by Minnesota Agricultural Education Leadership Council (MAELC).
-MAELC became the critical partner in support FBM as a one-on-one, student-focused program with unique funding needs.
+After several years of funding challenges in the system, MAAE garnered legislative support that came through the Minnesota Department of Agriculture in the form of challenge grants managed by the Minnesota Agricultural Education Leadership Council (MAELC).
+MAELC became the critical partner in supporting

+FBM as a one-on-one, student-focused program with unique funding needs.
 2023 A New Era: Farm Business Management has weathered the storm that is governance in a higher education system.
 This specialized program, which provides an added value to the state of Minnesota that no other program can, is set for another 70 years.
 That added value is the State FBM Database which results from students of the program recording their data and sharing with the state so they can use the benchmarking data to improve their business.
-A program that meets the needs of its students, while serving the greater good, will certainly have a place in the future.
+A program that meets the needs

+MINNESOTA STATE of its students, while serving the greater good, will certainly have a place in the future.
 The key to holding that place is a unified effort by all internal and external stakeholders.

-HIGHLIGHTS OF FARM BUSINESS MANAGEMENT One Unique Program:
+HIGHLIGHTS OF FARM BUSINESS MANAGEMENT

+One Unique Program: